 We structure differently.

-The Connection Commission is an early-stage nonprofit with an active board of directors, adopted bylaws and governance policies, and a pending application for federal tax-exempt status under Section 501(c)(3).
+The Connection Commission is a federally recognized 501(c)(3) public charity with an active board of directors, adopted bylaws, and a comprehensive governance and operational framework in place.
 The organization operates remotely and intentionally limits scope and caseload to preserve quality, safety, and sustainability.
 The organization is not a crisis service, an employment agency, or a benefits office.
 Its role is to redesign participation conditions so disabled people can engage in projects without being harmed by predictable institutional failure modes.

 Mary McLean